Frequently Asked Questions

 How do I improve my chances of going on trips?

-Drivers, translators, and any members wait-listed for trips gain priority to clinic trips.
+Drivers, translators, new members, and any members wait-listed for trips gain priority to clinic trips.
 Attending our monthly meetings, fundraisers, and signing up for trips will ensure you will join us on future trips!
 We ensure active and dedicated members join our clinics.

 How long is the trip?
 When can I expect to return to CSUF?